Get your home connected to a gas or electricity supply

 If you think you can get the work done more cheaply:

-- ask the distributor or transporter to break down the quote into contestable and non-contestable work
+- ask the distributor or network operator to break down the quote into contestable and non-contestable work

 - get quotes from contractors for the contestable parts of the work